supremeimposter/My-Vault/GATE-LOG.md

 **September 28, 2023** Spending some good amount of time in understanding the basics helps in understanding the complex concepts.
 It's not a waste of time fiddling with the basics.

 **October 3, 2023** You should take minified notes in obsidian.
 It clearly helps.
 You cannot look at a PDF which has more writings about the same thing.
 So watch lectures for the complete day and at the end of day, take notes from the PDF.
 Watching lectures for a complete day creates more context and you can avoid writing notes for silly things.

+**October 7, 2023** "Do not worry about silly mistakes you have done.
+Go and create new silly mistakes" --Deepak Poonia, 2023